Older Child Adoption

 • Difficulty finding adoptive parents who are willing to pursue an older toddler adoption.

-If you’re unsure about giving a toddler up for adoption or complete an older child adoption, there are several alternatives to putting your older child up for adoption permanently:
+If you’re unsure about giving a toddler up for adoption or complete an older child adoption, there are several alternatives to consider, including:

 • Temporary guardianship: where a close friend or family member takes temporary custody of your child while you work to improve your current situation and resume parenting your child.